rng-guy/NFSMWBartender/README.txt

 TO INSTALL Bartender:
  1) • if it doesn't exist already, create a "scripts" folder in your game's installation folder;
- 2) • copy the contents of Bartender's "scripts" folder into your game's "scripts" folder;
+ 2) • copy the contents of Bartender's "scripts" folder to your game's "scripts" folder;
  3) • if Bartender's .asi file gets flagged by your antivirus software, whitelist the file; and
  4) • (optional) in User Mode of Binary 2.8.3 or newer, load and apply "FixMissingTextures.end".